 Many barbecue enthusiasts will have tried brining meat prior to cooking it using my brine recipes and while the headline ingredient in both brining and curing meats is salt, that's where the similarity ends.

 Brining uses a liquid of low salt concentration.
 The salt in a brine denatures the protein sheaths in the muscle tissue to aid the ingress and retention of water during the cooking process

 Curing meats involves higher concentrations of salts to osmotically draw moisture out of the meat making the resulting dry meat a less hospitable place for bacteria to grow.

 In short, brining is about adding moisture for juiciness, curing is about drying meat out for preservation.

-Note: When curing meats once can use both dry and wet cures.
-A wet cure is still a liquid containing salt and there will be referred to as a brine.
+Note: When curing meats one can use both dry and wet cures.
+A wet cure is still a liquid containing salt and therefore will be referred to as a brine.